 - reviewing and limiting processes that use resources

 - Demand on System Resources

 - Historical Data Collection

 - Reduce user demand

+- Utilize zIIP (new with V5.2.0)

 - Reviewing and limiting processes that use resources all of the time such as background collectors, historical collection, auto-started situations and policies. - Determine critical vs noncritical thresholds - For less critical events define an interval for the threshold - Production vs nonproduction - One size does not fit all - Tune Thresholds - Use method that uses less system resources.
 Not all methods use the same resources. - Omegamon XE uses Boolean logic which provides for more complex situations.